 The participation record was broken again in 2009, when the World Cup was played in 7 different European Countries (Italy, The Netherlands, Spain, Germany, Sweden, Czech Republic and Croatia) by 22 teams.

 In the Fall of 2011 Panama hosted the World Cup.
-The Netherlands claimed the gold medal and became the first european team to be named baseball World Champion.
+The Netherlands claimed the gold medal and became the first european team to be named baseball's World Champions.